A TECHNO-GOTHIC PLANETARY ROMANCE

 After warp travel is banned, the isolated citizens of the Draconian System lose touch with their history and human values.
 Even love has been forgotten– but not possession, for slavery is the coin of the realm.

-Orphaned at an early age, and raised by a warrior guild to be an elite killer, Magen has no interest in her Jewish heritage until she meets Adam Hirsch.
+Magen was born a Jew, but she was orphaned at an early age, and raised by a warrior guild to be an elite killer.
+She has no interest in her Jewish heritage until she falls in love with Adam Hirsch.
 He is a charismatic rebel trying to heal the System by reviving the ancient faiths of Earth.
-Hirsch uses rhetoric that combines science with Kabbalistic and Gnostic mysticism to create a potent and dangerous blend of religion and politics in a desperate attempt to unite the scattered minority who still worship a supreme being.
+Hirsch uses rhetoric that combines science with Kabbalistic and Gnostic mysticism to create a potent and dangerous blend of religion and politics in a desperate attempt to unite the scattered minority who still follow the old faiths.

 When Hirsch is captured and sold into slavery, Magen begins an obsessive quest to find and free him.
 She must fight through time-damaged streams where death can strike with retroactive swiftness and dying can be prolonged forever.
 She crosses worlds where the sacred and profane collide and blend, in desecrated sanctuaries haunted by temporal spirits and monsters tormented by immortality.
 All this time, Magen is consumed by a love that has driven her half-mad, and religious ideals that make almost no sense to her, and she finds herself forced her to return to the craft in which she was raised, which still makes sense in the worst possible way.